aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/split-a-document/_index.md

 {{% alert color="primary" %}}

-Due to the many nuances appearing while reducing the number of pages, a full match with the Microsoft Word layout is quite a complicated task.
+Due to the numerous nuances appearing while reducing the number of pages, a full match with the Microsoft Word layout is quite a complicated task.
 Therefore, depending on the document complexity, there may be slight differences in the resulting document layout from the original document.

 {{% /alert %}}

-### Split a Document Page by Page {#split-a-document-page-by-page}
+### Split a Document by Page {#split-a-document-page-by-page}

 Aspose.Words enables you to split a multi-page document page by page.

-The following code example shows how to divide a document and save each page as a separate document:
+The following code example demonstrates how to divide a document and save each page as a separate document:

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-DocsExamples-DocsExamples-Programming with Documents-Split Documents-Split document-SplitDocumentPageByPage.cs" >}}

-### Split a Document by Page Ranges {#split-a-document-by-page-ranges}
+### Split a Document Using Page Ranges {#split-a-document-by-page-ranges}

-Aspose.Words allows splitting a multi-page document by page ranges.
-You can split one file into multiple files with various page ranges or just select one range and save only this part of the source document.
+Aspose.Words enables splitting a multi-page document by page ranges.
+You can split one file into many files with various page ranges or just select one range and save only this part of the source document.
 Note that you can choose the page range according to the maximum and minimum page number of a document.

-The following code example shows how to split a document into smaller parts by page range with specific start and end indexes:
+The following code example demonstrates how to split a document into smaller parts by page range with specific start and end indexes:

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-DocsExamples-DocsExamples-Programming with Documents-Split Documents-Split document-SplitDocumentByPageRange.cs" >}}